 The REIT seeks to maintain a combination of short, medium and long-term debt maturities that are appropriate for the overall debt level of its portfolio, taking into account availability of financing and market conditions and the financial characteristics of each Property.
-The Declaration of Trust provides that the REIT may not incur or assume any indebtedness if, after incurring or assuming such indebtedness, the total consolidated indebtedness of the REIT would be more than 60% of Gross Book Value (which may increase by up to 10% to the extent of convertible debentures of the REIT from time to time outstanding).
+The Declaration of Trust provides that the REIT may not incur or assume any indebtedness if, after incurring or assuming such indebtedness, the total indebtedness of the REIT (including convertible debentures of the REIT from time to time outstanding) would be more than 70% of Gross Book Value.
 For purposes of this calculation, the face amount of convertible debentures will constitute indebtedness.
 The Declaration of Trust also limits new debt on individual properties or pools of properties to no more than 75% of their value.

-As at December 31, 2006, the total consolidated indebtedness of the REIT was 63.26% of Gross Book Value.
+As at December 31, 2007, the total consolidated indebtedness of the REIT was 58.2% of Gross Book Value.
 Overall interest rates and debt maturities are reviewed regularly by the Trustees to ensure that appropriate debt management strategies are implemented.